Write drunk, edit sober is a popular trope amongst creatives, particularly new ones.

-There’s a pernicious myth that the best artists are unapologetic drug addicts, alcoholics and drunken writers.
-They take pride in being tortured souls who tap into a higher creative power, and they can only support their immense talents with the crutch of alcohol and drugs.
+They take pride in being tortured souls who tap into a higher creative power, and they can only support the writing process with the crutch of alcohol and drugs.

 Yes, alcohol and drugs will help you view the world differently and even come up with original ideas…at least, at first.

-The neuroscientist and philosopher Sam Harris consumed psychedelic drugs like LSD and magic mushrooms in his early twenties as part of his search for new ideas about the universe and himself.
-However, Harris likens his approach to strapping yourself to a rocket ship.
+The neuroscientist and philosopher Sam Harris consumed psychedelic drugs like LSD and magic mushrooms in his early twenties to search for new ideas about the universe and himself.

 “If LSD is like being strapped to a rocket, learning to meditate is like gently raising a sail.
 Yes, it is possible, even with guidance, to wind up someplace terrifying, and some people probably shouldn’t spend long periods in intensive practice.
 But the general effect of meditation training is of settling ever more fully into one’s own skin and suffering less there.”